 Our planet does a lot for us, we should take it out for lunch.

 So grab a blanket, a basket of food and head to your favorite park or outdoor spot and help the Nature Conservancy set a world record with the largest picnic celebration!

 I made Earth Day cookies!
 Heather is a stylist at an Aveda salon, and they are celebrating Earth Month as well, so she asked if I could make some cookies for the salon.

-To make these Earth Day Cookies you will need
+To Make Earth Day Cookies

 - 4″ round cookie cutter (I also used a scalloped square cookie cutter)